Beginning Teacher Assistance Program (BTAP) Year 1

 Beginning teachers are one of our greatest assets.
 Yet, 17% of teachers leave the career within the first five years (Gray et al., 2015).
 Research shows effective professional development is a key factor of teacher retention (Podolsky et al., 2018; Garcia & Weiss, 2019e), and as teachers enter the career, a collaborative community of learners can help teachers transition from their role as a student to that of teacher (Garcia & Weiss, 2019e).
-This program is part of the Missouri Teacher Development System (mo-mtds.net), which is an on-going system of learning for Missouri teachers.
-MTDS Beginning Teacher Assistance Program meets and exceeds Missouri's certification requirements as established by State statute 168.400, RSMo.
+This program is part of the Missouri Teacher Development System (MTDS), which is an on-going system of learning for Missouri teachers.
+MTDS Beginning Teacher Assistance Program Year 1 meets and exceeds year one of Missouri's certification requirements as established by State statute 168.400, RSMo.

 This opportunity provides: